-Reinsurance risk, claims liabilities and good experience rebate provision.
+Reinsurance risk, claims liabilities

 The accounting estimates and assumptions pertaining to the insurance contracts underwritten have been detailed in Notes 4 and 12.

 4. Insurance Risk, Risk Management and Claims Liabilities

 Insurance Risk

 Insurance risk under any insurance contract is the possibility that the insured event occurs and the uncertainty of the amount of the resulting claim.
 By the very nature of an insurance contract, this risk is random and therefore unpredictable.